amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 == DAPR == time="2021-01-12T16:11:39.467933+01:00" level=info msg="metrics server started on :62408/" app_id=ordering-api instance=TSTSRV03 scope=dapr.metrics type=log ver=1.0.0-rc.2
 ```

 Every log entry is formatted as a string containing key/value pairs.
-This is called *unstructured* logging because it hard to parse by a tool.
-If you are planning to put the logging into a monitoring tool so you can search through it, it is recommended to use *structured* logging.
-With structured logging, each log entry is formatted as a JSON object.
-This format can be parsed by a tool and all the individual fields of the entry can be indexed so they can be used in queries.
-Here is an example of the same logging in structured format:
+This format is relatively hard to parse.
+If you are planning to put the logging into a monitoring tool so you can search through it, it is recommended to use JSON formatted logging.
+Each log entry is then formatted as a JSON object which is easier to parse.
+A monitoring tool can now index all the individual fields so they can be used in queries.
+Here is an example of the same logging in JSON format:

 ```json
 {"app_id": "ordering-api", "instance": "TSTSRV03", "level": "info", "msg": "starting Dapr Runtime -- version 1.0.0-rc.2 -- commit 196483d", "scope": "dapr.runtime", "time": "2021-01-12T16:11:39.4669323+01:00", "type": "log", "ver": "1.0.0-rc.2"}